Membranes and Transport

 The kinetics of simple diffusion and facilitated diffusion.
 The rate of transport is plotted against the concentration of solute for simple diffusion of a solute (shown in black) and diffusion of a solute facilitated by a carrier protein (shown in blue).
 Image credit: Chrissy Spencer.

 As the concentration difference across the membrane becomes greater, the rate of molecules diffusing across the membrane increases, for both facilitated and simple diffusion.
-However, facilitated diffusion through protein channels will reach a limit, when molecules are passing through all available protein channels as fast as they can.
-Further increases in the concentration of molecules cannot cause faster diffusion, because every channel is busy and molecules have to wait for openings.
-Active transport will also display saturation kinetics, for the same reason.
-Simple diffusion will rarely reach such a limit, because the entire area of the membrane is available.
+However, facilitated diffusion through protein channels will reach a limit, at which point molecules are passing through all available protein channels as fast as they can.
+Further increases in the concentration of molecules cannot cause faster diffusion because every channel is busy and molecules have to wait for openings.
+For the same reason, active transport will also display saturation kinetics.
+Simple diffusion, though, will rarely reach a limit because in simple diffusion the entire area of the membrane is available.

 Put it all together